Employment & Labor Law Blog

 About Us

-Claims brought against employers by employees represent a large part of the cases filling our court’s dockets.
-As a result, the attorneys at Houston Harbaugh, P.C., focus on assisting our clients to be positioned to avoid claims, and if the claims are brought, to be prepared to defend against them.
+Claims and suits brought against employers by employees are a large part of the cases being handled by the Employment lawyers at Houston Harbaugh.
+We focus on assisting and counseling our clients to be positioned to avoid claims, and if the claims are brought, to be prepared to defend against them.

 An employment and labor attorney, Craig primarily represents management, providing advice on how to handle employee issues and actions, as well as defending or pursuing claims in court and before government agencies on matters.